lzhbrian/SinGAN-pytorch/README.md

-# SinGAN
+# SinGAN-Pytorch

-reimplementation of [SinGAN: Learning a Generative Model from a Single Natural Image ](https://arxiv.org/abs/1905.01164)
+pytorch reimplementation of [SinGAN: Learning a Generative Model from a Single Natural Image ](https://arxiv.org/abs/1905.01164)

 still in progress.